ansarilaith/laith-taha/EZIoT_SDK/README.md

 Return a dictionary of stats related to the data.

 return = `{'rows': 5,
 'min_rowid': 1,
 'max_rowid': 5,
 'max_rows': 1024,
 'max_rate': 1.0,
 'email': 'example@eziot.link',
 'size': 8192
 }`

 - rows: an INTEGER. current rows in data.
 - min_-max_rowid: INTEGERs. the current lowest and highest rowids in the data.
-- max_rows: an INTEGER. the maximum rows a user can add before the oldest rows begin to be repoved from the stack.
+- max_rows: an INTEGER. the maximum rows a user can add before the oldest rows begin to be removed from the stack.
 - max_rate: an INTEGER. the target maximum request rate per second for the given user.
 - email: a STRING. the email address associated with the data account.
 - size: an INTEGER. the size-on-disk of the data in bytes (this may be removed in the future)